CUBRID/cubrid-manual/en/sql/datatype.rst

 A type that stores binary data outside the database.
 The maximum length of **BLOB** data is the maximum file size creatable in an external storage.
-In SQL statements, the **BLOB** type expresses the input and output value in a bit array.
+In SQL statements, the **BLOB** type expresses the input and output value in a bit string.
 That is, it is compatible with the **BIT** (n) and **BIT VARYING** (n) types, and only an explicit type change is allowed.
 If data lengths differ from one another, the maximum length is truncated to fit the smaller one.
 When converting the **BLOB** type value to a binary value, the length of the converted data cannot exceed 1GB.
 When converting binary data to the **BLOB** type, the size of the converted data cannot exceed the maximum file size provided by the **BLOB** storage.

 CLOB
 ----

 A type that stores character string data outside the database.
 The maximum length of **CLOB** data is the maximum file size creatable in an external storage.
 In SQL statements, the CLOB type expresses the input and output value in a character string.
 That is, it is compatible with the **CHAR** (n), **VARCHAR** (n) types.
 However, only an explicit type change is allowed, and if data lengths are different from one another, the maximum length is truncated to fit to the smaller one.
 When converting the **CLOB** type value to a character string, the length of the converted data cannot exceed 1 GB.
 When converting a character string to the **CLOB** type, the size of the converted data cannot exceed the maximum file size provided by the **CLOB** storage.